JensJordan/solaXd/README.md

 ## Adding a USB interface by symlink

-If you attach a USB to RS485 converter to your RasberryPi or computer, it'll show up as ``/dev/ttyUSB0``.
+If you attach a USB to RS485 converter to your RasberryPi or computer, it will show up as ``/dev/ttyUSB0``.
 This is a problem, if you ever add another serial interface that uses the same driver, solaXd will use maybe the wrong device.

 Therefore, you do this: